jackwthake/psu-computer-science/cs163/prog1/readme.md

 Jack Thake • CS163 • Karla Fant • 10.6.20

-# Design Write up for Program One
+# Design Write-up for Program One
 ## Abstract
 This program will contain several classes and structures representing a list of home improvement projects.
 At the highest level, The manager class (**CS_project_manager**) will contain a linear linked list where each node itself holds a list of all the projects with a corresponding priority.